KhanakKRDS/AI-text-summary/README.md

 <h1>AI Text Summarization</h1>

 This is a simple AI Text Summarization website that converts long paragraphs into clear and concise summaries.
-This project is currently not accessible for public use, because it requires Python backend to be manually run locally, and as my device is the server.
+This project is currently not accessible for public use because it requires a Python backend to be manually run on a local machine.

-<h3>Video of my website</h3>
+<h3>Video Of My Website</h3>
 <a href="https://drive.google.com/file/d/1TxexYnG8n4Pj5FqD7060iiDppa_4wbC2/view?usp=drive_link" target="_blank">Click here to watch the demo video
   <br>
   <img src="example of website.jpg" width="600">
 </a>

-<h3>Gathered Information during this project</h3>
+<h3>Gathered Information During This Project</h3>
 <a href="https://docs.google.com/document/d/1xIGNd6u25Gy2oBSU1mI7Ktt_fssCuAl1yfmignm-jNk/edit?usp=drive_link" target="_blank">Click here to view the gathered information and notes from this project
 </a>
 <br>